adam-delacroix/adam-delacroix.github.io/content/abt/index.md

 ## How to reach out.

-If you have questions about the projects that I describe, or about impact play in general, please don’t hesitate to friend+DM me on Fet at adam_delacroix, or to send me a mail at the address linked in the home page, but please keep the disclaimers listed on the bottom of this page in mind.
+If you have questions about the projects that I describe, or about impact play in general, please don’t hesitate to friend+DM me on Fet at adam_delacroix, or to send me a mail at the address linked in the home page, but please keep the disclaimers listed at the top of this page in mind.

 I hope that you will find my website useful.

-## Disclaimers

-My wife and I are strictly monogamous, and are not looking for sexual partners.

-The projects that I describe in this website are not for sale.

-I may take some time to respond but I promise I will.